 Instructions

-- Warm 1 teaspoon of olive oil in a small non-stick skillet over medium heat.
+- Warm 1 teaspoon of olive oil in a small, non-stick skillet over medium heat.
 When the oil easily moves around in the skillet, add the onions, carrots, and celery.
 Stir and cook until the onions become translucent, about 7-10 minutes.
-When done, set aside skillet and vegetables to cool and reserve the skillet for step 5.
+When done, set aside the skillet and vegetables to cool and reserve the skillet for step 5.

 - In a medium sized bowl, add the panko, egg, salt, pepper, and granulated garlic.
 When the vegetable mixture has cooled, add this to the bowl as well.
 Stir ingredients gently to combine.